 A short pause in the beginning also gives you a moment to settle on the stage and prepare yourself to speak.

-Related article: Harness the Power of Pausing in Public Speaking
+To learn more about how and when to pause, read our article on Harness the Power of Pausing in Public Speaking

 Examples of Great Openings: